 - Financing problems.
 Your financial institution may not be willing to extend financing on a house that includes unpermitted construction.

 - Insurance issues.
 If there is a fire or other incident in the in-law unit for which you may pursue an insurance claim, your insurance company may deny coverage.
 You likely will not have trouble initially obtaining the policy, but beware of the small print that excludes coverage for construction not built up to code or built with inferior construction.
+And if you decide to rent the space out, be sure to read Insurance Questions When Renting Out Your Home Short Term; your homeowner's coverage may not be as extensive as you'd expect if you're running a "business" in your home, leaving you potentially liable if a guest is injured.

 - Retroactive taxes.
 If the taxing authority has not been assessing real estate tax on your in-law unit, you may be responsible for paying back taxes.